Achen2089/csrgd/README.md

 # Scientific Thinking Model (STM)

-This project is a web app that models novel scientific thinking.
+This project is a tool that models novel scientific thinking.

 ## Demo